Best Foods to Eat for Gut Health

-So how do you do it—The short answer?
+So how do you improve your own microbiome?

 Eat more: Probiotics, prebiotics, fiber, polyphenols and fermented foods